Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 As such, don't be surprised if the version here differs from what you may be used to.
 Many of these variations are collected at the end of the page.

 # Setup
-Game setup involves choosing a dealer [親 - おや, *oya*], shuffling the deck, and distributing the initial cards.
+Game setup involves choosing a dealer - 親 [おや, *oya*], shuffling the deck, and distributing the initial cards.

 A decision must also be made as to how long the game will last - 12 rounds is traditional, though other common options are 6 rounds, 3 rounds, or as many rounds as it takes for one player to reach 50 points total.